jan-van-bergen/GPU-Raytracer/README.md

 ### SVGF

 A spatio-temporal filter is implemented, as described in the [paper by Schied et al](https://cg.ivd.kit.edu/publications/2017/svgf/svgf_preprint.pdf).
+The implementation also includes a TAA pass.

 ## Dependencies